Ethan-Arrowood/math/project-euler/15-lattice-paths/notes.md

 The key here is you gain $2n + 1$ new nodes in the next graph, which is the number of nodes in the new row and column added to the previous graph.

-I can tell I'm super close to solving this; there is something to this encapsulation and iteration relationship that I think will let me derive a formula for $P(n)$ based on previous values.
-We have a lot of useful formulas here.
-I think there must be someway we can express $P(n)$ in terms of $P(n-1)$,
-$N(n)$, and $E(n)$.
-Maybe we can use the reflection formulas too, but my intuition tells me thats not as important here.
-It'll likely be more of an identity thing, such as whatever the formula is divided by 2 or square rooted will wind up revealing a reflection formula.

 What about edges?
 Can we find $E(n)$ in terms of $E(n-1)$?

 Given $E(n) = 2n(n+1)$, we can express this in terms of $E(n-1)$: